 - freshly grated nutmeg

-To assemble the lasagne
+To assemble the Spinach Lasagna

-- about 250 g (9 oz) fresh lasagne sheets
+- about 250 g (9 oz) fresh lasagna sheets (see Kitchen Notes below)

 - freshly grated parmesan cheese